-Technology Steering Associate Vice President for IT and Online College To involve all College operational areas in the decision-making process pertaining to technology -including instructional and administrative technology, information technology, and web-based operations.
-Website Management Director of Web Services To provide oversight of the content, design, and functionality of the College website, and to develop and monitor implementation of policies and procedures pertaining to online content.
+technology, and web-based operations.
+Website Director of Web Services ces To provide oversight of the content, design, and functionality of the College Management website, and to develop and monitor implementation of policies and procedures pertaining to online content.

 5.2 How do you achieve effective communication and knowledge/skill/best practice sharing across departments, jobs, and locations?